infinum/design-handbook/Design process/Handoff/Design implementation reviews.md

-### Way of Working for Asynchronous Design Reviews
+### Way of Working for asynchronous design reviews

 A standard method for asynchronous reviews is for designers to compare implementation screenshots with the original designs in Figma.
 Here are a couple of general tips that will help you on your way: